Skip to content

 What to do in Berck

 Berck-sur-Mer offers visitors an authentic seaside experience with its vast sandy beaches and picturesque dunes.
-Outdoor enthusiasts can enjoy long walks along the coastline, sunbathing sessions on the beach or even water sports such as sand yachting.
-The town is also home to cultural attractions such as the Berck-sur-Mer museum, where you can learn more about the region's history and culture.
+Outdoor enthusiasts can enjoy long walks along the coastline, sunbathing sessions on the beach or even water sports such as sailboating.
+The town is also home to cultural attractions such as the Berck-sur-Mer museum, where you can learn more about the history and culture of the region.

 Sailing in Berck

 Although Berck is not primarily known for its marina, it nevertheless offers a safe haven for sailors wishing to explore France's northern coast.
-Nearby harbors offer more comprehensive facilities for yachtsmen.
+Neighbouring ports offer more comprehensive facilities for yachtsmen.

 Dieppe